humportal/humportal/content/guidance/localisation.md

 Grand Bargain signatories should:

+* publish the **name** of their implementing (or receiver) organisations;
-* publish the name of their implementing (or receiver) organisations;
+* publish the **type** of their implementing (or receiver) organisations;
-* publish organisation identifiers for implementing (or receiver) organisations;
+* publish the **organisation identifier** of their implementing (or receiver) organisations;
-* when there is more than one partner organisation receiving funding from an IATI activity, specify them, by name AND organisation identifier, at the transaction level.
+* when there is more than one partner organisation receiving funding from an IATI activity, specify them, by name, type and organisation identifier, at the transaction level.

 ### Indirect Funding

 In order to enable tracking of indirect funding to local and national actors, Grand Bargain signatories should encourage their implementing organisations to:

 * publish data in line with the previous section (Publication - Direct Funding)
-* refer back to the funding organisation’s activity, in line with IATI traceability guidance.
+* refer back to the funding organisation’s activity, in line with [IATI traceability guidance](https://iatistandard.org/en/guidance/standard-guidance/traceability/).

 ## Progress in Implementation